Police appeal for information over disappearance of man in dinghy

 The HM Coastguard helicopter from Stornoway, coastguard rescue teams from Mallaig, Eigg, Muck, Kyle, Dunvegan and Portree and the RNLI lifeboat from Mallaig carried out a search for the missing man on Thursday.

-The RNLI lifeboat from Tobermory continued the search on Friday alongside Police Scotland officers, who urged anyone with information to contact the force.
+The RNLI lifeboat from Tobermory continued the search on Friday alongside Police Scotland officers.

-A Police Scotland spokesman said: “Officers have received a report of a missing person on the Isle of Rum.

-“Andy Samuel, 59, was last seen around midnight on Tuesday August 30 into Wednesday August 31, in the local area.

-“Anyone with information on Andy’s whereabouts is urged to contact police on 101 quoting reference 3866 of September 1.”
+The force said anyone with information should contact them on 101, quoting reference 3866 of September 1.

 Subscribe or register today to discover more from DonegalLive.ie